Network-Based Pathway Enrichment Analysis with Incomplete Network Information: Methods

+\end{corollary} \begin{remark} Corollary~\ref{cor1} implies that, under certain regularity conditions, the error in the condition-specific network estimate $\hat \bA$ is negligible.
+This proves essential for establishing power properties of NetGSA with estimated network information, as shown in the next section.
+The proof of Corollary~\ref{cor1} is available in Section A of the Supplementary Materials. \end{remark}

-The tuning parameter $\lambda$ in the first step of the proposed algorithm is important in selecting the correct structure of the network, which will further influence the magnitude of the network interactions in the second step.
-Accurate estimation of these magnitudes are crucial for topolog-based pathway enrichment methods.
-We propose to select $\lambda$ via cross validation to minimize the squared prediction error from all $p$ regressions.
-Specifically, the cross validation score for the $i$th regression \eqref{opt0} is defined as
+The tuning parameter $\lambda$ in the first step of the proposed algorithm is important for selecting the correct structure of the network, which further affects the magnitude of the network interactions in the second step.
+Accurate estimation of these magnitudes is crucial for topology-based pathway enrichment methods.
+We propose to select $\lambda$ using the Bayesian Information Criterion (\bic).
+Specifically, for a given $\lambda$, we define